TeensandAdults

 All mediums accepted for consideration (photography, painting, mixed media, textile, sculpture, etc...)

-Artwork sale transactions will be handled by MPCC and 20% of the selling price will be taken by the MPCC as commission.
-Revenue generated will support recreation programs for residents in financial need through The Opportunity Fund.
+Sale transactions will be handled by MPCC and 25% of the selling price will be taken by the MPCC as commission.

 Manor Park Talks